ycoroneos/BotClient/README.md

 #UPDATE LOG

 12/22/13 Added broadcast support as well as sysadmin support

 11/29/13 Added websocket support.
 Works exactly the same way as the old
          botrelay protocol except now you can do it in javascript!

+1/1/14   Basically done.
+Botview is working with streaming images.
+There
+         is an admin protocol whose instructions are sent to every robot and displayed on the screen in a special admin field.
+         Server->client communication also works.
+The botclient java helper api is still pending.